46–47 The Shambles

-46–47 The Shambles is a historic pair of buildings in York, England.
+46–47 The Shambles is a historic pair of buildings on The Shambles in York, England.
 Grade II listed, parts of the structures date to the mid-18th century, with a shopfront added in the late 19th century.

 As of 2025, No. 46 is occupied by Gelato! by Ashley Smith and No. 47 is occupied by Paul Dawson Ltd, a coin and medal trader.

+Architecture

+The front is built in orange‑buff brick with timber shopfronts and a simple cornice, and a pantile roof with a brick chimney.
+It has three storeys and four windows.
+A paired shopfront spans the width, with glazed, panelled doors and large sash windows beneath a moulded cornice on grooved brackets; No. 46 has its window set above a panelled base, and No. 47 continues around the right corner.
+Upper floors have 15‑pane sashes on the first floor and 12‑pane sashes above, all on painted stone sills with flat brick heads.
+A moulded eaves cornice with a fluted rainwater head sits at the left, and a narrow raised brick band marks the second floor.